ammar-tanwar/bloglearnbay/posts/what-is-a-job-ready-capstone-project-and-why-is-it-important-in-ai-and-data-science-course.md

 As an experienced candidate, when switching to a data science or AI career, you must master the skill of effectively amalgamating your domain knowledge and data science techniques.
 Once you achieve this skill, landing a data science role is impossible for a working pro.

-## **What are the advantages of a capstone project?**
+## What are the advantages of a capstone project?

   ### 1. Prepare for the real world
   When you work on a real-world project, you will learn all the areas that need to be addressed.
 This includes the challenges, possibilities, loopholes, and information gaps.
 It gives the owner of this solution to the candidate working on a capstone project.
 It is like making a key for real-world problems.
 As you would have found a solution to a specific problem, you can improve your abilities to see many more things in the real world when you work for an organization or a firm.

   ### 2. Best For Entry-level professionals

   Many times when you work in a junior position in a marketing or analytics department but are capable of working on challenging projects.
 Today most organizations hire working professionals with high qualifications and more experience.
 This is how capstone project certification comes to the rescue.
 After you complete a capstone project, you are equipped with problem-solving abilities.
-So, you can convince your recruiter or the manager that you can handle challenging projects from the beginning of your  <a href="https://www.learnbay.co/data-science-course/how-to-make-a-rewarding-career-in-the-energy-oil-and-gas-domain-as-a-data-scientist/" target="_blank">data science career</a>
+So, you can convince your recruiter or the manager that you can handle challenging projects from the beginning of your  <a href="https://www.learnbay.co/data-science-course/how-to-make-a-rewarding-career-in-the-energy-oil-and-gas-domain-as-a-data-scientist/" target="_blank">data science career.</a>

   ### 3. Improves your research skills

   The true success of capstone projects needs a lot of research and analytical skills to excel in them.
 You need excellent research skills in the process of a financial model, designing an online advertising campaign, or taking on a data analysis role in a business.
 With these skills, you will break down problems into **solvable chunks, organize your research activities in sequence and even arrange your findings.
-Knowledge of history and identifying trends by exploring results are a few skills you would develop during a capstone project.**
+Knowledge of history and identifying trends by exploring results are a few skills you would develop during a capstone project.

   ### 4. Gives a competitive edge

   Today many are opting for professional courses to improve the strength of their resume.
 But in reality, each resume gets around 10 seconds of attention from HR or the recruiter, so you need that extra mark on your resume over the other applicants.
 Adding the details of your industrial capstone project will do it.
 The recruiter will get an idea of how enterprising you are and how you can learn the new skills much faster and much better.